civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog (Well, you don't have to read the full thing. ;)):
+2010-07-06 (Revision 1097)
+Fixed:    The AI handles incursion permission correctly even directly after a
+          reload.
+Fixed:    The AI now ranks correctly its opponents by their strength.
+Changed:  If the visible player is a robot, then the displayed unit path is
+          those for robots, this is useful for AI testing.
+Added:    The inteligence window now shows opponent as very strong.
+Added:    The AI avoids danger on the way of its units.
+Fixed:    Games with a dead player in can be loaded again.
+Fixed:    The scenario editor generates goods even if no new game was created
+          during the active session.
+Fixed:    A memory leak in the AI code does not eat all the memory in the
+          system anymore, so that the game does not crash, because there is no memory left.
+Fixed:    The wonder movies play again, without crashing the game.
+Changed:  The AI now conquers cities according to a global plan instead of
+          picking those first that are closest to most of its units.
+Fixed:    Upgraded units get room for cargo if the original unit had no cargo
+          and the upgraded unit should be able to carry cargo.
+Added:    Added Chinese text files.
+Fixed:    The AI uses transporters even if a target is on the same continet
+          but cannot reached, because for instance the way is blocked.
+Fixed:    The AI conqueres cities if it has a big stack adjacent to that city
+          representing 2/3 of the needed power.
+This is no problem since the needed power is calculated with some buffer.
+Changed:  The AI gives for conquest higher priority to cities that have a land
+          connection to the existing AI empire.
+Changed:  The AI gives for conquest higher priority to cities of empires with
+          less than three cities.
+Fixed:    The minimap shows the diplomatic relationships correctly even if you
+          recenter the minimeap.
+Changed:  The AI prioritizes for conquest cities of its weakest enemy.

 2010-28-02 (Revision 1056)
 Fixed:    If the AI runs into a foreigner and if it desires war, it goes to
           battle.